World Triathlon Championship Series: History

 Only two triathletes succeeded in winning World Championships under both formats, Javier Gomez of Spain, and Helen Jenkins (née Tucker) of Great Britain and Wales.
 In 2020, in response to multiple race cancellations as a result of COVID-19 the Championship was once more decided on the basis of a single Championship race, won by Vincent Luis of France and Georgia Taylor-Brown of Great Britain and England.
 As Luis had already won a world title in 2019 under the now established season-long format, he in effect became only the third triathlete to win World Championships in both the single race and season-long formats.

+During the 2023 events, at least 57 participants fell ill after swimming off Roker Beach in Sunderland.
+An Environment Agency sample taken three days before the event indicated 3,900 E. coli colonies per 100ml, over 39 times higher than readings taken the previous month, but the results were not published until after the competition.
+Northumbrian Water reported that no discharges that would have affected water quality off Roker Beach were recorded since October 2021.

 Disciplines

 Currently there are three different distance disciplines: